The Poseidon Adventure (1972 film): Legacy

 The Poseidon Adventure has become a cult film.
 It is in the vein of other all-star disaster films of the 1970s, such as Airport, and later ones like Earthquake (1974) and The Towering Inferno (1974).
 It is listed in Golden Raspberry Award founder John Wilson's book, The Official Razzie Movie Guide, as one of The 100 Most Enjoyably Bad Movies Ever Made.

 Mads September 1973 edition satirized the movie as "The Poopsidedown Adventure".
 Its cover was the first Mad cover not to show Alfred E. Neuman's face.
 Instead, he is shown floating upside down with only his feet in sight jutting out from an SS Poseidon life preserver.
 It was the best-selling issue in the magazine's history.

 Sequel and remakes

 A 1979 sequel, Beyond the Poseidon Adventure, which was also based on a novel by Gallico, was released later with an equally star-studded cast.

-The Poseidon Adventure has been remade twice: as a television special in 2005 with the same name and as a theatrical release titled Poseidon in 2006.
+The Poseidon Adventure has been remade twice: as a television film in 2005 with the same name and as a theatrical release titled Poseidon in 2006.